Kalshi Promo Code GOALMAX: Get $10 in bonuses for NBA Playoffs Prediction Markets | Goal.com US

 Kalshi Promo Code

-- Unlock valuable rewards for your prediction trading using the Kalshi promo code
+- Boost your prediction trading experience by using the Kalshi promo code

-- Experience more than thrills in sports by tapping into the best sportsbook promos
+- Experience more than just excitement in sports by tapping into the best sportsbook promos

-- Enjoy nonstop excitement with the best sports betting apps across the U.S., ensuring you catch every showdown
+- Catch every clash and keep the excitement alive with the best sports betting apps available across the US

 How to Use Your Kalshi Promo Code

-- Enter the promo code GOALMAX during sign‑up to activate your bonus.
+- Type in the Kalshi promo code GOALMAX in the designated field.

-- Deposit at least $10 to begin trading across Kalshi’s markets, including tonight’s NBA Playoff clash.
+- Deposit at least $10 and begin trading in any market, including today’s NBA action.

-- Receive your $10 bonus instantly, giving you the edge to react fast, seize opportunities, and sharpen your trading skills.
+- Your $10 bonus is instantly credited, giving you the chance to react to momentum shifts, seize opportunities, and sharpen your predictions.

 Important: The bonus applies to all Kalshi markets, cannot be withdrawn as cash, and will expire seven days after activation.